s1mpleTEK/Tic-Tac-Toe.py/README.md

 # TicTacToe

-A local 1v1 game on your terminal is now available in python!
+A local TicTacToe on your terminal is now available in python!

 ## Table of Contents